What is Raynaud's phenomenon?

-- Avoid tobacco and caffeine -- nicotine and caffeine can reduce blood circulation.
+- Avoid tobacco -- nicotine can reduce blood circulation.

 - Decrease stress and anxiety.

-- Exercise regularly and drink plenty of liquids to prevent dehydration.
+- Exercise can increase circulation.
+Exercise regularly and drink plenty of liquids to prevent dehydration.

-- During an attack warm your fingers and toes (e.g. run warm water over your fingers, soak your feet in a bowl of warm water) and take time to relax.
+- During an attack, warm your fingers and toes (e.g., place hands under arm pits or make wide circles (windmills) with your arms, run warm water over your fingers, or soak your feet in a bowl of warm water) and take time to relax.

 How can Raynaud's phenomenon be prevented?

-Joint occupational health and safety committees should be aware of workplace hazards that cause Raynaud's phenomenon, and the precautions to prevent vibration and cold exposure.
+Be aware of workplace hazards that cause Raynaud's phenomenon, and take the precautions needed to prevent vibration and cold exposure.

 - Protect the hands from damage and extreme temperatures.